 The Company intends to adopt IFRS 15 in its consolidated financial statements for the annual period beginning January 1, 2018.
-The Company has set out a plan to review contracts in multiple operating segments that may be impacted by the adoption of this standard.
-The Company is in the initial phase of the project plan as it has identified a sample of significant contracts within each operating segment for initial review in accordance with IFRS 15.
+The Company has set out a plan to review contracts in the different practice areas that may be impacted by the adoption of this standard.
+The Company has moved on to the second phase of the project plan in selecting a sample of contracts within each practice area for review in accordance with IFRS 15.
 The extent of the impact of adoption of the standard has not yet been determined, but management expects the contracts that are accounted for as multiple-element arrangements will have the most complexity.
 The Company has not yet determined which transition method it will apply or whether it will use the optional exemptions or practical expedients available under the standard.